dessertivore/learning-go/README.md

-# 2 basic APIs, using Huma and Echo, with 2 endpoints
+# 2 basic APIs, using Huma and Echo, with 2 endpoints, and a Project Euler solution
+I've just made this repo to practise all things Go.
+As the title shows, it's a bit of a mish mash of things!

 To start the Huma server:
 ```sh